Flexacoin (FXC) Price Reaches $0.0061 on Top Exchanges

-Flexacoin (CURRENCY:FXC) traded up 5.6% against the U.S. dollar during the one day period ending at 22:00 PM ET on May 2nd.
-In the last week, Flexacoin has traded 3.1% lower against the U.S. dollar.
-Flexacoin has a total market capitalization of $44.24 million and $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.
-One Flexacoin coin can now be bought for about $0.0061 or 0.00000026 BTC on exchanges.
+Flexacoin (CURRENCY:FXC) traded up 5.6% against the U.S. dollar during the 24 hour period ending at 20:00 PM E.T. on May 3rd.
+Over the last week, Flexacoin has traded down 3.1% against the U.S. dollar.
+One Flexacoin coin can now be purchased for about $0.0061 or 0.00000026 BTC on popular cryptocurrency exchanges.
+Flexacoin has a market cap of $44.24 million and approximately $25,643.00 worth of Flexacoin was traded on exchanges in the last 24 hours.

 Flexacoin Coin Profile